ujjwalguptavirtuoso/ujjwalguptavirtuoso/README.md

 1. **YouTube Question Answering App**
    - 📚 Collaborated with **Dr. Joy Arulraj** at **Georgia Tech**
-   - 🧠 Developed an app to intelligently answer questions from YouTube videos using EvaDB and generative transformer libraries.
+   - 🧠 Developed an app to intelligently answer questions from YouTube videos, storing its transcripts in EvaDB and using generative transformer libraries for question-answering.

 2. **Amazon Scraper**
    - Web-scraper code to pull title, price, rating, reviews, availability of different products based on user-based search